kore4lyf/notes/solidity/solidity-smart-contract-course.md

 Solidity is a statically typed language, which means the type of a variable must be specified earlier before usage.

 - **public** - Default for functions.
 Can be called internally and externally.
-- private - Can be called only inside the contract they are defined in.
+- **private** - Can be called only inside the contract they are defined in.
 - **internal** - Can only be accessed internally (from within the current contract or contracts deriving from it)
 - **external** - (Only for functions) State variables can't be exteral.
 Can be called from other contracts and via transactions.
 Internal calls needs ```this.```. (can cost less gas sometimes)

+External function can onu be called directly from outside of the contract it was declared in.
+The cannot be called internally (except using this.functionName())

+A function can be made external if they are only meant to be called by external user or other contracts.

-External functions are more efficient when they receive large amount of data, making it cost less gas.
+External functions are more gas-efficient when they receive large amount of data than public functions when called externally, because they avoid copying arguments to memory.

 Example: